Analysis | World Faces New Threats From Fast-Mutating Omicron Variants

 1. How is omicron evolving?

 Omicron was first identified in southern Africa late last year, when it outcompeted the delta variant.
 Omicron’s initial iteration, B.1.1.529, is characterized by some 30 mutations in the gene for the spike protein, which gives the coronavirus its crown-like appearance and allows it to invade cells.
-Changes there can make the pathogen less recognizable to the antibodies the immune system makes in response to vaccination or a case of Covid, increasing the risk of infection in such cases.
+Changes there can make the pathogen less recognizable to the antibodies the immune system makes in response to vaccination or a case of Covid, increasing the risk of infection.

 2. What about these subvariants?